 We’ve been married for 55 years, and I just care for him out of love and wanting to do things for him.
 He would hate having to have carers come in.
 I’ve paid for help in the house for once 2 hours a week, but otherwise I manage everything myself.

 Because I’m 75 I get a pension of my own, and my pension is £55 a week, but I cannot get a Carers Allowance because I get a pension, which I think is all wrong.
 That’s one of things the Government really ought to sought out.

 The stress and the worry that he might fall and I’m not around to help him.
 I think that’s the main thing.

 I just feel that somehow if I had a Carers Allowance that would help.
-I have to pay out for extra things for him, but being on a pension and with the state of the country at the moment, all the prices are going up, but Mike’s pension doesn’t go up.
+I have to pay out for extra things for him, but being on a pension and with the state of the country at the moment, all the prices are going up, but my husband's pension doesn’t go up.
 I do get help with Council Tax, but if they were to take that away, I’d worry how we would buy things.

 If we go out for a day, I have to pay for the petrol.
 We can’t get a bus as I can’t push him as I’m too old.
 I have to drive to places.
 Petrol’s gone up.
 Everything going up is my biggest worry and how we’re going to cope with it on the pension.

 We do receive Age UK bulletins through the post, and we’ve used Age UK’s local HandyVan service who’ve come and put things up for us.
 They came and put up a curtain rail for me that we can no longer do.

 Sign our online petition to demand reform of the care system

 Set your location to see what Age UK offers in your local area.

 Many of us are paying the wrong amount of tax.
 Find out if you're included with our simple calculator.